Skip to main content

 • Recipient’s tax information

-From there, you’ll see boxes broken down by payment type correlating to the type of miscellaneous payments reported by Form 1099-Misc.
-You’ll input your payment information as needed down the line.
+From there, you’ll see boxes broken down by payment type correlating to the miscellaneous payments to report on Form 1099-MISC.
+Input your payment information as needed down the line.

 These boxes include: